Poison Ivy (1992 film): Plot

 Sylvie becomes increasingly irritated with Ivy's growing presence in her family.
 Her anger reaches a breaking point when even her dog chooses Ivy over her.
 Sylvie storms off and skips school to spend some time alone.
-Darryl picks Ivy up and drives them into the forest, where they drink and have sex.
+Darryl picks up Ivy and drives them into the forest, where they drink and have sex.

-The next morning, Georgie walks out onto her balcony.
+The next morning, Georgie walks onto her balcony.
 Ivy walks up behind her and without warning, pushes her off the balcony to her death.
-As Georgie was known to be gravely ill, and had threatened to commit suicide previously, Ivy is not suspected.
-A few weeks later, Ivy talks Sylvie into taking her out in Georgie's old sports car for a joy ride.
-When Sylvie becomes suspicious of her involvement in Georgie's death, Ivy crashes the car, then moves the unconscious Sylvie into the driver's seat to make it appear she was the one driving.
+As Georgie was known to be gravely ill and had previously threatened to end her life, Ivy is not suspected.

+A few weeks later, Ivy convinces Sylvie to take her out for a joy ride in Georgie's old sports car.
+When Sylvie becomes suspicious of her involvement in Georgie's death, Ivy crashes the car, then moves the unconscious Sylvie into the driver's seat to make it appear that she was the one driving.

 In the hospital, Sylvie hallucinates that her mother visits her, and sneaks out to return home, continuing to have hallucinations of her mother on the way.
 Once inside, she sees Darryl and Ivy having sex, and flees in horror.
-Ivy inadvertently lets it slip that she was driving during the accident, causing Darryl to realize everything she has said has been a lie.
+Ivy inadvertently lets it slip that she was driving during the accident, causing Darryl to realize that everything she has said has been a lie.
 He leaves to find Sylvie.

 Ivy goes upstairs to Georgie's old room and stands in the balcony.
 Sylvie approaches from behind, deliriously seeing Ivy as her dead mother.
 When Ivy kisses her in a suggestive manner, it breaks her out of the delusion.
 After a brief scuffle, Sylvie pushes Ivy off the balcony to her death.

-The film ends with Sylvie narrating that she still loves and misses "her."
+Ambiguously, Sylvie narrates that she still loves and misses "her".

 Production

 Producers Melissa Goddard and Peter Morgan brought the original idea to New Line.
-The studio then hired Katt Shea who had made a number of movies for Roger Corman; according to head of production Sara Risher, the studio wanted "a teenage Fatal Attraction".
+The studio hired Katt Shea, who had made a number of movies for Roger Corman; according to head of production Sara Risher, the studio wanted "a teenage Fatal Attraction".

 The film developed greatly from this premise.
 There were three different drafts of the script and four different endings.
 According to Shea, the original ending had Ivy getting away with her crimes and hitch-hiking along a road.
 However, New Line insisted that Ivy be punished and made her shoot a new ending where Ivy died.
-New Line then wanted Shea to revive the character for sequels which the director refused to do; Shea now says she regrets the decision.
+At that point, New Line wanted Shea to revive the character for sequels, which the director refused to do.
+Shea now says she regrets the decision.

 Shea says that she never regarded Ivy as villainous, but rather as a tragic character who just wants to be loved.
 She credits this for the film's popularity.